tobiasbp/ldap2float/README.md

 # ldap2float
-A tool for syncing data available via LDAP with the project management service Float.com.
+A tool for syncing data available via LDAP with the project management service Float at float.com.
 No data is written to the LDAP server.

 # Run in Docker

 * Clone repository
-* Copy `ldap2float.conf` and modify.
-In this example I assume it's at `/example/path/ldap2float.conf`
+* Copy *ldap2float.conf* to */example/path/ldap2float.conf* (An example path).
+* Update */example/path/ldap2float.conf* with your configuration.
 * Build the image: `docker build --tag ldap2float .`
 * Run a container to test: `docker run --rm -v /example/path/ldap2float.conf:/etc/ldap2float.conf ldap2float`
+* You should see the log from ldap2float confirming a successful run.
-* Set up a cron job to run the container as above
+* Set up a cron job to run the container as in the example above.

-Using the flag `--rm` removed the container after each run of ldap2float.
+Using the flag *--rm* removes the container after each run of ldap2float.
 If you don't do that, you will end up with a lot of unused containers.

 # Run with Kubernetes
 This section assumes you have a Kubernetes cluster up and running.
-Files mentioned in this section are in the directory called `k8s`.
+Files mentioned in this section are in the directory called *k8s*.

+* Clone repository
-* Copy `ldap2float-config.yml` to `ldap2float-config.local.yml` and edit it to match your configuration.
+* Copy *ldap2float-config.yml* to `ldap2float-config.local.yml` and edit it to match your configuration.
-* Create new namespace `automation` in Kubernetes: `kubectl create -f ldap2float-namespace.yml`
+* Create new namespace *automation* in Kubernetes: `kubectl create -f ldap2float-namespace.yml`
 * Add your ldap2float configuration to Kubernetes: `kubectl create -f ldap2float-config.yml`
 * Add cronjob to Kubernetes: `kubectl create -f ldap2float-cronjob.yml`

-Let's see what's in the namespace `automation`: `kubectl get all -n automation`
+Let's see what's in the namespace *automation*: `kubectl get all -n automation`

 You should see something like this:
 ```